eilidhsteel/semGroup/use-cases/usecase1.md

-# USE CASE: As a world health organisation analyst, I want to produce reports by countries in the world about population so that I can support population reporting of the organisation
+# USE CASE: 1 Produce a suite of reports on countries in the world.

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an *world health organisation* I want *to produce a reports on the countries in thw world, the continents of those countries and countries in a region organised by largest population to smallest.
-I want to produce reports on the countries in thw world, the continents of those countries and countries in a region based on the top N  where N is provided by the user* so that *I can support population of the organisation.*
+As a *World Health Organisation (WHO) analyst*, I want *to produce reports about countries, organised by population* so that *I can support the reporting of the organisation.*

 ### Scope

-Company.
+Organisation: WHO.

 ### Level